-For the source directory, I recommend a simple layout with all the sources plus the book file in one directory.
+For the source directory, it is recommended to use a simple layout with all the sources plus the book file in one directory.
 All the figure binaries in a subdirectory, and all the figure sources in another subdirectory.

-The following is my file layout for my REVmb editing work:
+The following is an example file layout for my REVmb editing work:

 Comment Resolution

+WG Comment Resolution Guide

+Refer to document 11-11/1625 (r2 at the time of writing) for general comments on the comment resolution process and how to write comment resolutions.
+This document does not repeat guidance given in that document.

 Editor’s role in comment resolution

 The management of comment resolution is not strictly an editorial task.
 However it often falls to the editor to manage this process.
+A comment resolution committee (CRC) – the group responsible for writing comment resolutions, may also be created by TG.

 Formally, it is the job of the TG chair to nominate whoever does this role.